Code-Institute-Submissions/rlopezba1-MilestoneProject1_Resub/README.md

 ![Responsive Design](responsiveDesign.png)

-The Lighthouse Lawyers project is the website of a law firm offering legal consulting services.
+- The Lighthouse Lawyers project is a law firm website that offer legal consulting services.
-It is a fictional website but it could be a real one.
+- It is a project website but it could be a real one.
-The presentation is relaxed, without too many ornaments, focused on user action.
+- It has a relax presentation, without too many ornaments, focused on user action.
-There are 4 links, the home page to call an action, the lawyers's presentation where attorneys are presented broadly and clearly, the practise area to clearly specify areas of expertise, and the location and contact form.
+- There are 4 links, the home page that call an action, the lawyers's presentation where lawyers are presented broadly and clearly, the practise area to clearly specify areas of expertise, and the location and contact form.

 **Project Requirements:**